The following disability insurance terms are common words and phrases you’ll find in most long term disability policies:

 Payments or benefits due or received by the claimant from another source that reduces the amount of LTD benefit payable.
 Offsets typically include other disability payments or benefits from sources such as Social Security and/or Workers’ Compensation.
 Note: Benefits from individual disability policies are typically not offset on group contracts.

 Part of how “disability” can be defined in a policy.
 In an “own occ” provision, a claimant will be considered disabled if unable to perform one, some or all of the material duties of his or her own regular occupation.

-Most disability insurance carriers offer limited benefits to those who return to work part time or full time (with a decrease in the amount of earnings).
+Most disability insurance carriers offer limited benefits to those who return to work part-time or full-time (with a decrease in the amount of earned).
 This is typically done to encourage a return to the workforce.
 If the insured can work in a limited capacity and is earning less than a set level of income, he or she may be eligible for partial or residual disability benefits.